nataliepoorcreations/bikesharing/README.md

 * Show the number of bike trips for all riders and genders for each hour of each day of the week
 * Show the number of bike trips for each type of user and gender for each day of the week.

-Finally, I added these new visualizations to the two I created in this module for my final presentation and analysis to pitch to investors.

 ## Results